 - Young Peace Activists Meeting (in cooperation with Cyprus Dialogue Forum, participants included young activists from Turkey, Cyprus, and Sweden), 16 June 2021

-- Cuma Çiçek, Power-Sharing and Decentralization in the Context of the Kurdish Issue and Political Peace (Cuma Çiçek, Elise Massicard, Ulaş Bayraktar), 23 June 2021.
+- Cuma Çiçek, Power-Sharing and Decentralization in the Context of the Kurdish Issue and Political Peace report launch (with Cuma Çiçek, Elise Massicard, Ulaş Bayraktar), 23 June 2021.

-- Nesrin Uçarlar, A Peaceful Search for Truth in Turkey: Confronting Racism (Nesrin Uçarlar, Elizabeth Oglesby, Yeşim Yaprak Yıldız), 30 June 2021
+- Nesrin Uçarlar, A Peaceful Search for Truth in Turkey: Confronting Racism report launch (with Nesrin Uçarlar, Elizabeth Oglesby, Yeşim Yaprak Yıldız), 30 June 2021

 - Cyprus (24-27 October 2021): Organized in cooperation with the Cyprus Dialogue Forum.
 The purpose of the visit was to bring together young activists from Turkey, the TRNC, and the Republic of Cyprus to discuss methods, challenges, and strategies in peace work in Turkey and Cyprus.
 The meeting took place at the Home for Cooperation in the buffer zone of Nicosia.
 A field trip to the Maraş region took place on the last day of the visit.